praveenscience/Certificate-Generator-UI/ReadMe.md

 # Certificate Generator UI

 This is a repository of Creative UI Designs for Certificate Generator application.
-There are totally four pages in this and all those four pages are self contained - which means, all the HTML, CSS and JavaScripts are inside the same file or at least, the same directory.
+There are four pages in total and all of them are self contained - which means, all the HTML, CSS and JavaScripts are inside the same file or at least, the same directory.

 ![Hacktoberfest 2021 Included](https://i.imgur.com/Ei5gGAFh.png)